 - Do a mock-drill once before the event.

-It might not be too great an idea to figure out how things work while there are colours and water all around you.
+It might not be too great an idea to figure out how things work while there are colors and water all around you.
 Do a test-run beforehand to ensure a smooth experience of shooting Holi.
 (Test run = shooting with rain-cover on, shooting out in the day-light when hardly anything is visible on LCD to review, how will take care of bag/s that have your other things etc.)

 - Clean the equipment thoroughly once you are back.

 Clean the camera, the lens, and the bag carefully once you are back at your place.
-You can go for professional cleaning to ensure good maintenance, but if you know the camera well, you can clean it yourself as well.
+You can go a professional cleaning to ensure good maintenance, but if you know the camera well, you can clean it yourself as well.